robinoldman/bike-site/README.md

 Select and copy https://github.com/robinoldman/mountain-hang-man Change the current working directory to the location where you want the cloned directory. type git clone, and then paste the URL you copied earlier.

+FORKING

+Forking the GitHub Repository

+By forking the GitHub Repository, you can make a copy of the original repository in your own GitHub account.
+This means we can view or make changes without making the changes affecting the original.

+Log into GitHub and locate the GitHub Repository.
+At the top of the Repository there is a "Fork" button about the "Settings" button on the menu.
+You should now have a new copy of the original repository in your own GitHub account.

 ##CREDITS